foundriesio/docs/source/getting-started/signup/index.rst

 =====================

 :ref:`ref-factory` is the start of your embedded OS, tailored specifically for your product.
-When you create a Factory, we immediately bootstrap the CI build process.
+When you create a :term:`Factory`, we immediately bootstrap the CI build process.
 This generates an unmodified :ref:`ref-linux` OS Image, which is from this point onward, **owned by you**.

 When your account is created, it is not associated with any factories.